SamSAM-WWW/uav-localization/README.md

 The folder `Acoustic_Camera` is code to track sound source.

-The folder `Sim_ROS2` is code to simulate environment and sound source in ROS2 for further development.
+The folder `Sim_ROS2` is code to simulate environment and sound source in gazebo & ROS2 for further development.

 These 3 folders are separate.